 This semester is being offered to undergraduate juniors, seniors and post-baccalaureate students.
-Prerequisites include coursework to demonstrate a commitment to and understanding of conservation-related disciplines, with at least one upper level ecology course (e.g. BIOL 308, EVPP 301+302, or permission from instructor).
+Prerequisites include coursework to demonstrate a commitment to and understanding of conservation-related disciplines, with at least one upper level ecology course (BIOL 308 or equivalent) and one GIS course (e.g. GGS 311).
 Students should have completed 60 credit hours of undergraduate classes.
 Students must sign up for all Smithsonian-Mason Semester courses in a given semester.